 At a Glance - I Like Abstract Stuff; Why Should I Care?

-The integers form something called a bold, and single-variable polynomials with integer coefficients also form a ring.
+The integers form something called a group, and single-variable polynomials with integer coefficients also form a ring.
 Fortunately, there's no creepy little girl climbing out of your television set for this one.

 The rational numbers form a field, as do the rational expressions.
 A field is a collection of things in which the things "behave very nicely."
 In a field we can add, subtract, multiply, and divide.
 There's something called 0 (you may have heard of it) that we can add to any element of the field without changing the value of that element, and there's something called 1, which may also ring a bell, that we can multiply by any element of the field without changing the value of the element.
 There are also a few other things that must be true in a field.
 You'll have a field day with this one.